Division of Korea: Armistice

 The Korean Armistice Agreement was signed after three years of war.
 The two sides agreed to create a 4 km buffer zone between the states, known as the Korean Demilitarized Zone (DMZ).
 This new border, reflecting the territory held by each side at the end of the war, crossed the 38th parallel diagonally.
 Rhee refused to accept the armistice and continued to urge the reunification of the country by force.
-Despite attempts by both sides to reunify the country, the war perpetuated the division of Korea and led to a permanent alliance between South Korea and the U.S., and a permanent U.S. garrison in the South.
+Despite attempts by both sides to reunify the country, the war perpetuated the division of Korea and led to a permanent alliance between South Korea and the U.S., and a permanent U.S. garrison forces in the South.

 As dictated by the terms of the Korean Armistice, a Geneva Conference was held in 1954 on the Korean question.
 Despite efforts by many of the nations involved, the conference ended without a declaration for a unified Korea.

 The Armistice established a Neutral Nations Supervisory Commission (NNSC) which was tasked to monitor the Armistice.
 Since 1953, members of the Swiss and Swedish armed forces have been members of the NNSC stationed near the DMZ.
 Poland and Czechoslovakia were the neutral nations chosen by North Korea, but North Korea expelled their observers after those countries embraced capitalism.